 I. Stephanie Boyce, president of the Law Society, said: “It is disappointing the UK government has decided to penalise the profession when it is already devoting resources to prevent the system from being abused by money launderers.”

-- September 2021 – we're analysing the government's response and speaking to affected members to gather views on the draft legislation
+- September 2021 – we analysed the government's response and spoke to affected members to gather views on the draft legislation

 - February 2021 – past president David Greene explained the representations we've been making to government on behalf of members